This post may contain affiliate links, view our disclosure.

 For the Chicken Burritos:

-- Add the oil to a large skillet over medium heat.
+- To make the filling, add the oil to a large skillet over medium heat.
 Once hot, add the onion and red bell pepper, and cook until starting to soften, about 5 minutes, stirring occasionally.
 Add the garlic and spinach and cook until the garlic is fragrant and the spinach is wilted, about 1 minute, stirring frequently.
 Stir in the chicken and spices and cook 1 minute.
 Stir in the salsa, cilantro, and lime zest, and remove from the heat.

 - To assemble the burritos, lay a flour tortilla out on a flat surface.
 Place 1/6 of the chicken burrito filling (about 1 cup) across the bottom 1/3 of the tortilla, leaving a little space on all sides so you can fold the tortilla over.
 Add 1/6 of the shredded cheese on top of the filling.
 Fold both sides of the tortilla over onto itself, then fold the bottom 1/3 up over the filling, and roll it up as tightly as possible.
 (See Notes to soften your tortillas before rolling the burritos.)
 Repeat until all the burritos are rolled.